 You have an idea for a business.
 It’s always been your dream.
-You even told yourself “2017 is the year!”
-We are half way through the year, how’s your plan going?
+You even told yourself “This is the year!”

 What if there was a way to start this weekend and increase your chances of success?

 There is!
 And it starts with a device 32,000 times stronger than the computer used by NASA to put Neil Armstrong on the moon.

 All you need is a smartphone and an idea to start a successful business.

 Why?
 When we think about starting a business, our thinking is often stuck in the past: